snirkap/prometheus/README.md

 15. kubectl port-forward service/prometheus-kube-prometheus-prometheus -n monitoring 9090:9090 --address='0.0.0.0' &
 16. kubectl port-forward service/prometheus-grafana -n monitoring 8080:80 --address='0.0.0.0' &
    * (the user for grafana is: admin and the password is: prom-operator)
+   * after you enter grafan you need to get in Administration --> plugins --> and enter Redis Application plugin and enabled the plugin.
 ## tutorial:
 ### this is the files i used to configure the defult chart of Prometheus, Redis, and RabbitMQ.
 * prometheus-values.yaml